Separate Property (SP) v. Community Property (CP) in California

 The primary legal questions revolve around the enforceability of premarital +/or marital agreements, and alternatively, the classification of property as either SP or CP.

-Premarital Agreements must follow strict protocols (designed to protect the parties).
-The preference being that parties have at least 7 days to obtain independent legal counsel + review the agreement before signing.
+The presumption is rebutted where the parties have at least 7 days to obtain independent legal counsel + review the agreement before signing.

 In Australia, the Family Law legislation applies to married couples (including same-sex married couples), registered domestic partners and de facto partners.